Nevenall/ghosting-the-edge/docs/design.md

 todo - need a markdown container for inline images.
 So, we could do things like dropcaps paragraph leaders. or at least size and wrap.
 todo - maybe syntax for definition lists?

+What if we made the entire book one document? and we parsed the md for the hiearchy for our nav?
+It's easier to navigate docs when you are writing I find.
+No reason we couldn't sew them together at compile time though.
+That would be pretty easy.
+Order would be a thing though.
+Would want to supress the, one # header per doc though.
+What about directories?

+If we have one doc per manuscript we could have all the md files in one repo.

+well, worth looking into anyway.